Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### pressKey

-Presses key on element found by css is focused
-A char and modifier (ctrl, alt, shift, meta) can be provided.
+Presses key on element found by css, xpath is focused A char and modifier (ctrl, alt, shift, meta) can be provided.

 Example: